top of page

 "It Ain't Necessarily So" -- UPDATED

 Title of a gospel song, and mentions David's "alleged" slaying of Goliath.
-We weren't there, who can argue one way or the other today?
+We weren't there for the battle so who can argue one way or the other today?

 Above, from Bob Arganbright who still writes on the subject today including at least one PR piece on my book "Holstory" (P.S. third edition being written now).
 The featured holster set above is a very unique take on the Threepersons style, by trick shooter and saddler A.H.
 Hardy (men in those days were distinguished by their initials, but we do know his full name).